 Remember the imbalances we talked about earlier.
-Rowing can create tightness, and stiffness in certain areas of the body, like hips, upper back, lower back.
+Rowing can create tightness, and stiffness in certain areas of the body, like the hips, upper back, and lower back.
 We want to focus on not only strengthening, but elongated these muscles via stretching and other yoga poses.

 It’s frankly easier to watch then explain, so we’ve including a short video below.

 This pose is great for rowers as it focuses on the upper back, neck and shoulders, helping to release tension often felt from individuals in this sport.
 Again, one of the focuses here it with your breathing, as with any yoga pose this is instrumental in getting the full effects of the exercises.

 A beginner-friendly pose, Bridge Pose is done supine, and is a back-bend type yoga posture, focusing on strength and balance as well.

 1. Begin on your back, arms straight on the ground next to your body, and palms facing down.